 We often have a magic number in our heads that we think we should weigh.
 If it’s not a weight, it’s a dress size or a percentage body fat.
-Before I found balance, my magic number was 50kg.
+Before I found balance, I also had a magic number.
 I don’t even know why I thought that was ideal – I was probably just a child when I weighed that much!
 It was just some number I dreamed up that really believed would change my life.
-It would make me enough because at the weight I was I believed I was unacceptable.
-I thought when the scales read 50kg I’d be happy, that I’d be more likeable, more attractive, more worthy.
+At that weight my body would be ‘perfect’.
+I thought when the scales read that magic number I’d be happy, that I’d be more likeable, more attractive, more worthy.
 Reaching that magic number consumed me and the scales were my daily (or three times daily) indicator as to if I was measuring up to perfection.

 We are sold a lie that a certain body type is best and life is better when you’re a certain shape.
 But a number doesn’t make you happier and it doesn’t necessarily make you healthier.
 I know striving for that number made me anything but healthy and I certainly wasn’t happy.
 In a society that praises thinness and detests fat, it can be hard to stop striving to reach that number.

-But we’d all be happier and healthier if we could let go of weight and just focus on health.
+But we’d all be happier and healthier if we could let go of weight and just focus on wellbeing.

 When I finally stopped dieting, I found that instead of being obsessed with food, binging and my weight yo-yoing up and down, I began to make peace with food.
-I can remember looking at photos of myself with a big group of people.
-I noticed everyone was different.
-I didn’t think less of anyone because they were a different shape or size.
 It slowly dawned on me that actually, I was ok.
 I stopped being so mean to myself and started to look after myself better.

 But I NEED to lose weight!